SAC 2019 - CPS Track

 All research abstract submissions will be reviewed by researchers and practitioners with expertise in the track focus area to which they are submitted.
 Authors of selected abstracts will have the opportunity to give poster presentations of their work and compete for three top winning places.
 The SRC committee will evaluate and select First, Second, and Third place winners.
 The winners will receive cash awards and SIGAPP recognition certificates during the conference banquet dinner.
 Authors of selected abstracts are eligible to apply to the SIGAPP Student Travel Award program for support.

-Submission - Graduate students are invited to submit abstracts (minimum of two pages; maximum of four pages) of their original unpublished and in-progress research work following the instructions published at SAC 2018 web-site.
+SRC Submission - Graduate students are invited to submit abstracts of their original unpublished and in-progress research work following the instructions published at SAC 2019 website.
+The abstracts are limited to 3 pages with the option for 1 additional page at extra charge.
 The submissions must address research work related to a SAC track, with emphasis on the innovation behind the research idea, including the problem being investigated, the proposed approach and research methodology, and sample preliminary results of the work.
 In addition, the abstract should reflect on the originality of the work, innovation of the approach, and applicability of anticipated results to real-world problems.

 Please note SRCs and regular papers must be submitted at different pages of the START web system.
 Submitting the same abstract to multiple tracks is not allowed.
 It is recommended to refer to the official SRC Information Sheet for further details.